yoshoku/darts-clone.rb/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/yoshoku/darts-clone.rb.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/yoshoku/darts-clone.rb/blob/main/CODE_OF_CONDUCT.md).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

 The gem is available as open source under the terms of the [BSD 2-clause License](https://opensource.org/licenses/BSD-2-Clause).
 Moreover, the gem includes the source code of Darts-clone.
 The License of Darts-clone can be found in [COPYING.md](https://github.com/yoshoku/darts-clone.rb/blob/main/ext/dartsclone/src/COPYING.md).

-## Code of Conduct

-Everyone interacting in the Darts project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/yoshoku/darts-clone.rb/blob/main/CODE_OF_CONDUCT.md).